On The Fitness Scene

 Who Should Participate

-People of all ages & fitness levels stand to gain from this method.
-Participants are encouraged to work entirely at their own pace.
+People of all ages, fitness levels, & from all walks of life, stand to gain from this method.
+Participants are encouraged to work entirely at their own level of fitness & at a comfortable pace.

-Being a non-impact exercise, senior citizens too find great value from the methodology.
-A variety of health problems can be controlled, & in many cases, reversed.
-The system is used extensively in rehabilitation centers, dance studios, sports training and fitness facilities all over the world.
-The exercises are gainfully employed at the workplace for relaxation in the case of those who run one-sided postural hazards.
+Being a non-impact form of exercise, senior citizens too find great value from the methodology.
+A whole array of health problems can be controlled, & in many cases, reversed.

-Juliu, being one of three children, participated as a young man in gymnastics and rowing as well as other sports.
-At age 19 he became interested in classical dance and by the time he turned twenty he was dancing in principle roles with the Romanian State Opera.
-Juliu was noticed by someone in the New York City Opera and was hired.
-He began
+Juliu, was sports-loving as a child & engaged in a variety of physical activities.
+At age 19 he became interested in classical dance and by the time he turned twenty he was dancing in principle roles with the Romanian State Opera & later, the Houston Ballet.

-In 1977 Juliu moved to St. Thomas in the Virgin Islands where he built a simple dwelling in the mountains and continued an intensive study and practice of yoga.
-During this diligent study of yoga he discovered the inner workings of the body and developed a system that he called "Yoga for Dancers", which is a deeper and more advanced level that is now called Gyrokinesis.
+Determined to self-rehabilitate himself & move back into mainstream, in 1977 Juliu moved to the Virgin Islands where he started an intensive study and practice of yoga.
+There he discovered the inner workings of the body and developed a system that he called "Yoga for Dancers", which is a deeper and more advanced level that is now called Gyrokinesis, the predecessor of Gyrotonics.

 For a large variety of Workshop Classes, Pilates & Gyrotonics Hub Training & Gym Sessions, contact the writer’s Fitness Centre, Body Art, on 022 2380- 5929/ 2380- 2602.